Evaluating Enterprise Content Management Platforms: The Cost of Not Choosing WordPress VIP

-We’ve seen many leaders realize in 2020 that digital content is intrinsically tied to their business growth (or survival).
+We’ve seen many leaders realize that digital content is intrinsically tied to their business growth (or survival).
 Also, given the state of constant change we all find ourselves living in, agility has become more important than ever for businesses looking to create engaging customer experiences.

 With this understanding of the mission-critical nature of content, executives are assessing not only the content management platforms they use, but also their ability to deliver digital agility, and the costs involved in doing so.

 It’s not always easy to assess the total cost of ownership (TCO) of enterprise content platforms, as a platform that looks less expensive on the front end can carry hidden costs in its ability to actually deliver digital experiences that engage your customers.

 Most content platforms providing managed WordPress will be able to speak to hardware costs, disaster recovery, basic security, ongoing operational support, and other “standard” factors that impact TCO.
 However, there are significant differences between enterprise and mid-market offerings.

 Stakeholders assessing these platforms must consider the implications in site performance, long-term budgeting, security mitigation, developer empowerment, and the platform’s ability to deliver on a strategic digital growth roadmap.

 Here’s how choosing WordPress VIP can help reduce your total cost of ownership in each of these five areas:

 Maximize every revenue opportunity